meduzen/cachemap/README.md

 ## The `CacheMap` class

-The `CacheMap` class extends the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object with methods to cache values and control the cache lifetime.
+The `CacheMap` class extends the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object with methods that cache values and control their lifetime.

 By default, `CacheMap` methods create **new entries** in the cache: if a key already exists in the cache, the caching methods won’t change its value, unless an _expiration condition_ is attached to that key.